maelvls/users-grpc/README.md

 I decided to use <https://github.com/ahmetb/govvv> in order to ease the process of using `-ldflags -Xmain.Version=$(git describe)` and so on.
-I could have done without it.
+I could have done it without it 🙄

 ### Proto generation